dkochmanski/charming-clim/doc/grafts.md

 # Sheets as ideal forms

-In CLIM we have a variety of different kinds of objects.
-Some of them are connected by an inheritance, other by a composition and some are similar due to the idea standing behind them.
+CLIM operates on various kinds of objects.
+Some are connected by an inheritance, other by a composition and some are similar in different sense.

 As programmers we often deal with the inheritance and the composition, especially since OOP is a dominating paradigm of programming (no matter if the